Charlie023/raffle/README.md

 # raffle
-A simple raffle system made with php,sql and ajax
+A simple raffle system made with php,sql and javascript